awsdocs/aws-iot-sitewise-user-guide/doc_source/define-iot-events-alarm-cli.md

 }
 ```

-## Step 2: Defining an AWS IoT Events alarm detector model<a name="define-iot-events-alarm-model-cli"></a>
+## Step 2: Defining an AWS IoT Events alarm model<a name="define-iot-events-alarm-model-cli"></a>

-Create the alarm detector model in AWS IoT Events\.
-In AWS IoT Events, you use *expressions* to specify values in alarm detector models\.
+Create the alarm model in AWS IoT Events\.
+In AWS IoT Events, you use *expressions* to specify values in alarm models\.
 You can use expressions to specify values from AWS IoT SiteWise to evaluate and use as inputs to the alarm\.
-When AWS IoT SiteWise sends asset property values to the alarm detector model, AWS IoT Events evaluates the expression to get the value of the property or the ID of the asset\.
-You can use the following expressions in the alarm detector model:
+When AWS IoT SiteWise sends asset property values to the alarm model, AWS IoT Events evaluates the expression to get the value of the property or the ID of the asset\.
+You can use the following expressions in the alarm model:
 + **Asset property values**

   To get the value of an asset property, use the following expression\.
 Replace *assetModelId* with the ID of the asset model and replace *propertyId* with the ID of the property\.